-Are you a non-U.S. citizen interested in attending college on a F-1, J-1, or M-1 visa?
-Welcome to ECC!
+Are you a non-U.S. citizen interested in attending a top American community college on an F-1, J-1, or M-1 visa?
+Apply today to Elgin Community College (ECC)!

 Steps to Apply

 Here are the steps to follow to apply for a Form I-20 (F-1 and M-1 students) or a DS-2019 (J-1 exchange visitors in certain categories from international partner universities/colleges only):

 We accept applications for international student admission on a rolling basis throughout the year.
 New, initial students outside the U.S. should apply by the priority deadline to allow time for visa processing.
 Students should plan accordingly to meet these deadlines.
 Please note that late applications received from new, initial students outside the U.S. will be deferred to the next available session date.

 |Program Start Date||Priority Deadline||Final Day to Submit Application and Required Documents|

 |August (Fall semester academic courses begin; Fall Intensive English Program Session I begin)

 |September (Fall Intensive English Program Session II begin)

 |October (Fall Intensive English Program Session III begin)

 |January (Spring semester academic courses begin; Spring Intensive English Program Session I begin)